Pillar Wealth Management LLC logo

 3. The Fiduciary Standard and Financial Advisor Fees

-The best assurance you can get that your financial advisor works to minimize your fees is if they follow the fiduciary standard.
+The greatest assurance anyone can have that their advisor actually works to minimize their fees is this: a fiduciary standard.

 This is crazy: